There is a kind of pull apart bread we eat in Mumbai / Bombay called pav .this recipe doesn’t taste anything like that.

 cream the cheese, with sugar and corn starch and slowly incorporate those eggs..one at a time..

 Add vanilla and sour cream and mix one last time to get it all well blended but smooth not grainy.

 pour over your prepared 1 tin or 4 depending on how much qty you made.

 Bake at that very low heat , in a water bath, remember i said this is a delicate, this baby needs TLC

-cool down and keep overnight to set.
+cool down and keep overnight in fridge to set.

 Step 5 3/4- is to add your blueberries if you fancy them, if not make plain.
 I also at times spike this with baileys irish cream or amarula to make it even more divine.